arturo-lang/benchmarks/README.md

 This repository hosts the main benchmarking tools & data for [**Arturo**](https://github.com/arturo-lang/arturo) itself.

-The main scripts are supposed to run automatically, on a daily basis (23:00 GMT), on a *fresh-spawn/vanilla* DigitalOcean droplet, with Ubuntu 20.04 installed and the following specifications:
+The main scripts are supposed to run automatically, on a daily basis (21:00 UK time, GMT/GMT+1), on a *fresh-spawn/vanilla* DigitalOcean droplet, with Ubuntu 20.04 installed and the following specifications:

 - CPU-optimized
 - 2 vCPUs